amaanmithani/Haven_app/README.md

 ### ✨ Our Solution

 Haven is a privacy-first mobile application that empowers users to take back control.
 By ingesting and analyzing user-exported data from Google and Meta, Haven reverse-engineers engagement patterns and surfaces powerful, personalized insights.
 The app was built to help users understand their own digital addiction patterns and provide recommendations to foster healthier online habits.
-We successfully onboarded and gathered feedback from **50 alpha users** during our initial testing phase.
+We successfully onboarded and gathered feedback from **300 alpha users** during our initial testing phase.

 ---

 ### 👨‍💻 My Contributions as Co-Founder & Founding Engineer

-As the technical co-founder, I led the entire product lifecycle from ideation and architectural design to deployment and user testing.
-My key contributions include:
+As the technical co-founder, I owned the full product lifecycle—from architectural design to deployment, QA, and user growth.
+Key contributions:

-* **Full-Stack Application Development:**
+- **Full-Stack Mobile Development:**
-    * Engineered the cross-platform mobile application from the ground up using **Flutter** for a seamless iOS and Android experience.
-    * Designed and built the entire backend infrastructure on **Google Cloud Platform (GCP)** and **Firebase**, ensuring scalability, security, and real-time data synchronization for our 50 alpha users.
+  Built and scaled a cross-platform privacy app in **Flutter** with a serverless **Firebase backend (Firestore, Auth, Storage)** on **GCP**, securely handling **300+ early users** and load-tested to support **5,000+ concurrent sessions with <200ms latency**.

-* **AI-Powered Analytics Pipeline:**
+- **AI-Powered Analytics Optimization:**
-    * Devised and deployed a sophisticated analytics and recommendations engine powered by **GPT-4**.
-    * Leveraged the **OpenAI API** with fine-tuning techniques to analyze user data and generate deeply personalized wellness insights.
-    * Implemented strategic backend optimizations and selective API calls, which **reduced cloud inference and storage costs by 37%** while maintaining high-quality output.

-* **Product & Technical Leadership:**
-    * Led the product from a concept to a functional, real-world application tested with a cohort of 50 users.
-    * Iterated rapidly on the product based on a continuous user feedback loop, ensuring we built a tool that addressed genuine user needs.
+  Optimized an **LLM analytics pipeline** across **3 OpenAI models** using **Redis caching** and **async queues**, cutting redundant API calls and **reducing cloud costs by 37%** while improving throughput and reliability.

+- **Team Leadership & CI/CD Automation:**
+  Led end-to-end development with **CI/CD pipelines, QA, and code reviews**, mentoring a **3-person engineering team** and accelerating feature release cycles by **30%**.

+- **Recognition & Impact:**
-    * Our technical innovation and business strategy led Haven to be recognized as a **Top 3 finalist out of 150+ teams** at the prestigious **NYU Stern’s 2025 Entrepreneur Challenge** and earned us a feature in *Entrepreneur Magazine*.
+  Haven was recognized as a **Top 3 finalist out of 150+ teams** at **NYU Stern’s 2025 Entrepreneur Challenge** and featured in *Entrepreneur Magazine*.

 ---